GFA Badge 5+ - LTAD 3

-GFA Badge 5 is a 2 hour class which starts to break down into women’s and men’s apparatus specific skills.
+Classes are 2 hour class which starts to break down into men’s apparatus specific skills.
 It is strongly recommended that athletes attend 2 or more times a week in order to build strength, flexibility and to help develop their skills.
 This will help athlete progress through the levels more successfully.
 Athletes must master at least 85% of the required skills in order to continue to the next level.
 At levels 5 through 8, athletes are encouraged to train at least twice a week, and at levels 9 to 12 at least 2 weekly sessions are required to maintain an athlete’s success in strength and flexibility.

 Gymnastics For All was created by Gymnastics Canada and is used as a progress monitoring and motivational tool for men’s and women’s artistic gymnastics.
 Athletes in the GFA program are beginner to advanced level recreational gymnasts and entry level competitive gymnasts.